Introduction to Bacon & the Art of Living

 These facts surrounding my birth proved to be prophetic since both became passions of my life.
 Not Lady Gregory’s death or the cobra that bit her or even her father who perished but the connection with the mountain.
 Table Mountain became my playground as a young child and as a teenager, I heard the calling of her majestic cliffs.
 It became my church where I worshiped God and felt closest to the creator.
 Here, I dreamt and fought imaginary battles, hunted with mighty dragons and later contemplated the marvels of our natural world.
 A place of reflection to seek wisdom for every business decision I later had to make or was fortunate to be part of.

 The second fact was the bacon my dad had with him.
 It was important to my dad and to our family.
-Every year we cured our own bacon.
-He told our kids that it is the only food that is enjoyed by the rich and the poor alike.
+Every year we cured our own bacon on the farm of my grandparents.
+My dad told us that it is the only food that is enjoyed by the rich and the poor alike.
 The rich eat it as a delicacy on account of its unique taste.
-The poor benefits from the fact that the curing and smoking preserve meat for future use.
+The poor benefit from the fact that the curing and smoking preserve meat for future use.
 A full quarter of half a kilogram can be cut from a single loin each morning and sustains a worker for an entire day.
 In the evenings it can be boiled in water which the children drink while the parents eat the meat to gain strength for the work of the next day.
 That way, each family member can go to bed with a measure of satisfaction.
 (2) Making the good bacon was important to us and later, making the best bacon on earth became an obsession that completely consumed me.